 Shiki from the Hyper Neo Geo 64 titles is quite popular as well.
 Even though she never made it to the main series, she was among the first characters from her subseries to make it into other SNK crossovers, such as SNK vs. Capcom: SVC Chaos and Neo Geo Battle Coliseum.

-Cammy from the Street Fighter series.
-Originally the only other "chick" in the roster aside from Chun-Li, she became popular enough to appear in several of the game's crossovers.
+Originally the only other "chick" in the roster aside from Chun-Li, Cammy became popular enough to appear in several of the game's crossovers.
 Sakura, who debuted in Street Fighter Alpha 2, also became popular enough to have her own comic book, which spawned the Canon Immigrant character Karin, who appeared as her rival in Alpha 3.

 Dan Hibiki, the quintessential Joke Character who first appeared in Alpha, has also become unusually popular because of his status as such.